shrinerb/shrine/README.md

 The above puts all promoting (uploading cached file to permanent storage) and deleting of files into a background Sidekiq job.
-Obviously instead of Sidekiq you can use any other backgrounding library.
+Obviously instead of Sidekiq you can use [any other backgrounding library][backgrounding libraries].

 The main advantages of Shrine's backgrounding support over other file upload libraries are: